gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 Now let's fix this problem by introducing a `readinessProbe` and a `livenessProbe`.

-The `readinessProbe` and `livenessProbe` are used by Kubernetes to check the health of the containers in a pod.
+The `readinessProbe` and `livenessProbe` are used by Kubernetes to check the health of the containers in a Pod.
 The probes can check either HTTP endpoints or run shell commands to determine the health of a container.
 The difference between readiness and liveness probes is subtle, but important.

 If an app fails a `livenessProbe`, kubernetes will restart the container.

-> Caution: a misconfigured `livenessProbe` could cause deadlock for an application to start.
+> Caution: A misconfigured `livenessProbe` could cause deadlock for an application to start.
 If an application takes more time than the probe allows, then the livenessProbe will always fail and the app will never successfully start.
 See [this document](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for how to adjust the timing on probes.

-If an app fails a `readinessProbe`, kubernetes will consider the container unhealthy and send traffic to other pods.
+If an app fails a `readinessProbe`, Kubernetes will consider the container unhealthy and send traffic to other Pods.

-> Note: unlike liveness, the pod is not restarted.
+> Note: Unlike liveness, the Pod is not restarted.

 For this exercise, we will use only a `readinessProbe`.

 1. Edit `manifests/backend.yaml`, add the following section into it and apply the changes.

     ```yaml
             readinessProbe:
               httpGet: